 - ERSA Aerodromes and Facilities (FAC) and/or Runway Distance Supplement (RDS) show "LDA for LAHSO" information.
-Pilots must ensure that the aeroplane can land safely within the LDA for LAHSO.
-If a runway is reported as WET the braking characteristics must have been assessed as GOOD by - j.
+Pilots must ensure that the aeroplane can land safely within the LDA for LAHSO. - j.
 If a runway is reported as WET, the braking characteristics must have been assessed as GOOD by the pilot of an aircraft in the same performance category prior to the landing aircraft being instructed to hold short.
 ATC will request pilot assessments of the braking characteristics hourly where weather conditions are deteriorating or remain unchanged. - The landing aircraft will not be instructed to hold short when low level wind shear is reported. - For active participants ground based visual or electronic glide slope guidance must be available and utilised.